 How does Alexa know which Echo I am talking to?

 Placing one Echo upstairs and one downstairs means they are unlikely to both hear you at the same time.
-However, Amazon has configured the Echo to work even if several are placed close together.
+However, Amazon has Echo devices to work even if several are placed close together.

 Say you have one in the kitchen and one in the hallway.
 Both will likely hear you say 'Alexa', making both illuminate their blue lights and start listening.

 But they then use Amazon's Echo Spatial Perception technology to work out which Echo is closest to you.
 In a heartbeat, the nearest Echo takes control of the situation and the other stops listening.

 ESP doesn't just work with Echos in neighboring rooms; we placed two Dots on our desk and found by moving just a few inches caused only the closer one to listen and reply.